trdroid/Play-Scala-Sample-Apps/TodoListApp/README.md

 # Map static resources from the /public folder to the /assets URL path
 GET     /assets/*file               controllers.Assets.versioned(path="/public", file)
 ```

+It can be noticed that each route definition has the following parts

+* Request method (GET, PUT, POST, DELETE)
+* Path to which to respond to
+* Method that should be invoked to return a response

+The first entry from the above file could be interpreted as follows:

+A GET request to the path "/" would invoke the method "controllers.Application.index" and responds to the request with the return value of the method.

 **Build files**